finance calculator

 Deep dive

-Estimate IRS underpayment penalty interest by entering the underpaid amount, days underpaid, and annual rate.
+Estimate IRS underpayment penalty interest by entering the underpaid tax amount, days underpaid, and the IRS annual underpayment rate.

-Use it to gauge potential penalties for late or insufficient estimated tax payments.
+Use this underpayment penalty calculator to gauge potential interest on late or insufficient estimated tax payments before you file or make catch-up payments.

 FAQs